Jayesh1512/Daily/README.md

 # Joke of the Day

 <!-- #joke -->
-Jayesh may not have invented death, but he sure as hell perfected it.
+Jayesh killed a tiger.
+Now, Rocky Balboa is the eye of Jayesh.

-Updated on: [4/8/2024]
+Updated on: [5/8/2024]
 <!-- #jokeEnd -->